php-coder/togglz-spring-boot/README.md

 	    REVERSE_GREETING.strategy: username
 	    REVERSE_GREETING.param.users: user2, user3
 	  features-file: # The path to the features file that contains the feature states.
+	  cache:
+	    enabled: false # Enable feature state caching.
+	    time-to-live: 0 # The time in milliseconds after which a cache entry will expire.
+	  console:
+	    enabled: true # Enable admin console.
+	    path: /togglz # The path of the admin console when enabled.
+	    requires-feature-admin: true: Indicates if the admin console should be be protected with the feature admin authority.
+Default true but false if NoOpUserProvider us used.
+	    feature-admin-authority: ROLE_ADMIN # The name of the authority that is allowed to access the admin console.

 ## Samples